As a sole breadwinner, the responsibility for providing for their children may take a toll on most single mothers.

 The state of Utah offers a wide range of programs designed to help single mothers with basic needs such as food, child care, health benefits and more.

 The primary goal is to help them achieve self-sufficiency, child well-being, and long-term family stability.

-The FEP is designed to serve both single-parent and two-parent families with children under 18 living with them, as well as pregnant women in their third trimester.
+The FEP is designed to serve both single-parent and two-parent families with children under 18 living with them, as well as pregnant women in their third trimester who meet income guidelines.1

 If you live in Utah, this pre-screening tool will help determine if you may be eligible for cash, food, medical and child care assistance programs.

 For those who are eligible for FEP may request for one-time emergency assistance instead of receiving monthly cash assistance.
 This type of payment, however, can only be made once in any 12-month period.

 The Food Stamp Program serves as the first line of defense against hunger for Utah residents.
 It provides monthly benefits to eligible families to buy an adequate supply of nutritious food through an EBT card known as the Utah Horizon Card.

 Anyone may apply for food stamp benefits but the program is designed to help those who need food assistance most — low-income families, the elderly, and people with disabilities.

 The Payment-to-Parent Assisted Child Care Program is a federal and state funded program that provides financial assistance to both single and two-parent families in Utah who meet eligibility requirements.Advertisement